kyle4269/frigate_alpr/README.md

 If a watched plate is found in the list of candidates plates returned by plate-recognizer / CP.AI, the response will be updated to use that plate amd its score.
 The original plate will be added to the MQTT response as an additional `original_plate` field.

 If no candidates match and fuzzy_match is enabled with a value, the recognized plate is compared against each of the watched_plates using fuzzy matching.
 If a plate is found with a score > fuzzy_match, the response will be updated with that plate.
 The original plate and the associated fuzzy_score will be added to the MQTT response as additional fields `original_plate` and `fuzzy_score`.

+This majority of this code was done by [Leonardo Merza](https://github.com/ljmerza) and [gadget-man](https://github.com/gadget-man).
+I added my own functions.